 This first act combines Faith and Worship, while as the next nine acts are solely acts of Worship.
 The first requisite for worshipping God is to recognize His Existence.
-The Quran provides a wealth of information that supports the believer, both the knowledgeable and the simple, to recognize the existence of God.
+The Quran provides a wealth of information that supports the believer, both the knowledgeable and the unlearned, to recognize the existence of God.
 For the benefit of the scientifically minded, there is ample scientific information testifying that the creation of the universe and its maintenance are precisely executed phenomena that could never be products of chance.
 The Quran refers to numerous fields of science like, astronomy, physics, geology, biology, botany and embryology to name a few.
-For the simple minded there is a whole Sura that provides simple facts all of which testify to the existence of God (Sura 55).
+For the unlearned reader of the Quran, there is a whole Sura that provides simple facts all of which testify to the existence of God (Sura 55).

-For more information about the scientific content if the Quran please see:
+For more information about the scientific content of the Quran please see:

 The signs of God The Creator in everything around us are countless.
 The following page contains interesting information about God's design in all things:

 Once 'Recognition' is secured, the next step is the 'Deification and Apotheosis' of God.